TMW Online FAQs

 If you are being asked to select a product, you have requested a total loan amount that is higher than the existing loan amount entered.
 You'll need to revisit the loan requirements.

-The standard form of letting agreement we accept is an Assured Shorthold Tenancy (or regional equivalent).
+The standard form of letting agreement we accept is an Assured Shorthold Tenancy, or either a Short Assured Tenancy or a Private Residential Tenancy in Scotland.
 Where this isn’t used, we’ll consider this a non standard tenancy.

 We accept the following tenant types on a non standard tenancy basis: